 • The breaching party may request a meeting to discuss the situation.
 This may be a good way to resolve the issue, but it is recommended to have the help of a lawyer in arranging a solution.

 • The breaching party may agree that they are at fault.
 If this happens, the injured party needs to decide how to resolve the issue.
 Usually, a formal settlement agreement is signed.
 An attorney will be able to help with this.

-Below is a sample breach of contract letter to contractor.
+Below is a sample breach of contract letter.
 It should be addressed to the person or company with whom the injured party holds the contract and sent according to the instructions specified in the contract for such letters.

 Name of Injured Party